plausible/docs/docs/custom-event-goals.md

 <script defer data-domain="yourdomain.com" src="https://yourproxy.com/script.tagged-events.js"></script>
 ```

-:::note
+:::tip You can combine our script extensions
 If you're using outbound link clicks, file downloads or any of our other script extensions, you can [combine them](script-extensions.md#you-can-combine-extensions-according-to-your-needs) by changing the `src` attribute in the snippet.
-If you want to track custom events and outbound link clicks simultaneously, change the script name to `script.tagged-events.outbound-links.js`.
+If you want to track custom events and outbound link clicks simultaneously, change the script name to `script.tagged-events.outbound-links.js`
 :::

 ## 2. Add a CSS class name to the element you want to track on your site